arrow

 What is the University of Aberdeen’s reputation?

-Longstanding links with Aberdeen’s offshore oil and gas industries include a partnership with the National Decommissioning Centre in Newburgh — a research centre with engineering laboratories and hangar space for designing and developing oil and gas decommissioning technology — while engineering experts test subsea equipment at the Oceanlab research centre north of the city.
+Longstanding links with Aberdeen’s offshore oil and gas industries include a partnership with the National Decommissioning Centre in Newburgh, a research facility with engineering laboratories and hangar space for designing and developing oil and gas decommissioning technology.

 What degree courses have been discontinued and what new courses are available?